 In 1385 as the Scots prepared to invade England, an order was issued that every man should wear the Saltire before and behind.

-Despatched within three weeks.
+Despatched within three to four weeks.
 We use Royal Mail Special Delivery for UK customers and International Tracked & Signed for World wide deliveries.
-Most enamel pieces are made to order so allow three weeks for manufacturing, if your order is urgent please call us on 01349 870816
+Most enamel pieces are made to order so allow three or four weeks for manufacturing, if your order is urgent please call us on 01349 870816